-1. Alexander Keith's Brewery
+1. Visit Alexander Keith's Brewery

 Long before craft beer was a thing, Alexander Keith pioneered the beer culture in Nova Scotia.
 After immigrating to Canada from Scotland in the 1800’s, Keith founded his original brewery in the heart of Halifax.
 Nowadays, you can visit the brewery for a full tour and immersive Nova Scotian experience.

-2. The King of Donair
+2. Discover the King of Donair

 Donair’s don’t necessarily scream Eastern Canada.
 However, Halifax is home to the first, and likely best, Donair shop in all of Canada!
 On the hunt to bring a bit of Greece to Canada, Peter Gamoulakos opened up his Donair shop in the 1970’s.
 Since then, his recipe has had rave reviews come from many renowned outlets including National Geographic and Food Network.
 Even Anthony Bourdain himself was amazed by the recipe!

-3. Seaport Farmers’ Market
+3. Stop by the Seaport Farmers’ Market

 Fun fact: Halifax is home to the oldest and continuously operating farmer’s market in North America.
 Dating back to 1750, the farmer’s market was held in many areas around Halifax, but now lives permanently in the Halifax Seaport, a vibrant waterfront area.
 Open 7 days a week, plan to spend at least one afternoon there exploring the 250 vendors selling artisan goods and local eats.
 Make sure you try the lobster roll.
 There is nothing more East Coast Canada than that!